- GAP 200.185, Fixed-Price Residual Balance Transfer

 GAP 200.185, Fixed-Price Residual Balance Transfer

-Principal Investigators (PIs) and grant managers must prepare accurate, detailed proposal budgets, and costs associated with the fixed-price award to fully capture all resources necessary for the work performed on a project.
+At the pre-award stage, Principal Investigators (PIs) and grant managers must prepare accurate, detailed proposal budgets, and costs associated with the fixed-price award to fully capture all resources necessary for the work performed on a project.
 If the cost of a project exceeds the award amount, the University absorbs the additional costs required to perform the work; when the award amount exceeds the costs, the University generally retains the remaining residual balance.

 This General Accounting Procedure (GAP) establishes a process that (1) provides access to residual balance remaining on reportable fixed-price awards and (2) provides a consistent method for the review and disposition of residual balance.